kamyar11/easyFileManager/README.md

 ## Setup

-1.download the easyfilemanager.aar file
+1. Download the easyfilemanager.aar file

-2.put the easyFileManager.aar file inside the lib directory of your project
+2. Put the easyFileManager.aar file inside the lib directory of your project

-3.configure you module's "build.gradle" to include the library file and its dependencies like below:
+3. Configure you module's "build.gradle" to include the library file and its dependencies like below:

 ```